narner/OpenFrameworks-and-AudioKit-HelloWorld/README.md

 `ofApp.cpp` and our `main.cpp` files (photo).
 After you've done this, change the source type to "Objective-C++" source on the right hand
 side: (photo).

-Again, it's important to remember that because we're changing the file types, your OpenFrameworks project will only compile on an OS device.
+Again, it's important to remember that because we're changing the file types, your OpenFrameworks project will only compile on an OS X device.

 To add AudioKit to your project, navigate to the `AudioKit OSX.xcodeproj` inside your AudioKit folder (photo), and drag it into your